 The intestacy law of wills in Georgia, which is the law that enters into play if you die without a will, disperses residential or commercial property to your partner and kids.
 If you have neither partner nor kids, your moms and dads will likely get your residential or commercial property.

-After that, the list continues to remote loved ones, such as grandparents, aunts, uncles, cousins, nephews, and nieces, etc. If you have no living relatives, the state will assume your property.
+After that, the list continues to remote loved ones, such as grandparents, aunts, uncles, cousins, nephews, and nieces, etc. If you have no living relatives, the state will assume your personal property.

 The procedure of composing a lawfully binding will is an intricate one.
 As wills and probate are both specialized fields, it would be appropriate to consult a lawyer for each.